 and stress management solutions to others is the focal point of my work.

 My own experience with neurofeedback is what inspired me to become a trainer.
 I do not know of

 any other therapeutic intervention that can help a person heal from trauma so quickly and effectively.

 It is a gentle and safe approach, yet the effects of brain training can be quite powerful.
 Just one

 session is comparable to hours of meditation.
 To quote one of my clients' words, it is like a massage

 for the brain!

 I enjoy working with adults and children.
 Just as I did, many of my clients come to neurofeedback when conventional treatments have failed.
-I see women who still struggle with anxiety, depression and/or insomnia despite taking medications or doing psychotherapy for years.
+I see women and men who still struggle with anxiety, depression and/or insomnia despite taking medications or doing psychotherapy for years.
 Seeing others experience substantial positive changes in health and wellness adds to the miracle of transformation I experienced myself with this process.
 I also see many children and teenagers with attention deficit (ADHD) and/or with learning difficulties.
 Understandably, their parents do not want to medicate such young brains and express their relief when they see that it is possible to improve focus and school performance naturally by enhancing neuroplasticity.

 In addition to my professional training and qualification as a NeurOptimal® Trainer, I trained extensively in yoga, mindfulness-based stress reduction, and mindfulness-based cognitive therapy in France and in the United States.
 I find that mindfulness meditation practice is complimentary to dynamic neurofeedback and I apply the principles of this approach when meeting with clients.